 An eligible student is a child who is an at-risk student, as defined below, who is attending a public school or has been eligible to receive an educational scholarship under this program and has not graduated from high school or reached 21 years of age.
 Eligible students will be required to reside in Kansas while receiving an educational scholarship and be enrolled in any public school in the previous school year prior to receiving the scholarship or be enrolled in any public school in the school year in which an educational scholarship is first sought for the child and the child is under the age of six years.

 An at-risk student means a student who is eligible for free meals under the national school lunch act, and who is enrolled in a school district that maintains an approved at-risk student assistance program.
 An at-risk student shall not include any student enrolled in any of the grades one through 12 who is in attendance less than full time, or any student who is over 19 years of age.
 The provisions of this paragraph shall not apply to any student who has an individualized education program.

-A “public school” is a school that would qualify as either a Title I focus school or a Title I priority school as described by the state board under the elementary and secondary education act flexibility waiver as amended in January 2013, and is operated by a school district.
-On or after July 1, 2018, a public school shall be a school that is operated by a school district, and identified by the state board as one of the lowest 100 performing schools with respect to student achievement among all schools operated by school districts for the current school year.
+"Public school" means a an elementary school that is operated by a school district, and identified by the state board as one of the lowest 100 performing elementary schools with respect to student achievement among all elementary schools operated by school districts for the current school year.